abj90/gitHubSearchTool_ReactJs-ReduxJs/README.md

 Please run npm install and then npm start to initialize the appplication

 ## Observations
-I have implemented the features below as requested
+I have implemented the features below:

 *used ES6 syntax including arrow functions, destructuring and async/await